Sugar Land Hospital & Emergency Room Diagnostic Services

-St. Michael’s Emergency Rooms have a complete, on-site diagnostic laboratory department, staffed 24 hours each day with specialists trained in lab.
+St. Michael’s Elite Hospital & 24 hour emergency room has versatile, on-site diagnostic services and laboratory department, staffed 24 hours each day with board-certified specialists trained in labs and diagnostics.

-St. Michael’s offers an array of emergent lab testing for our patients.
-Below is a list of some of the tests our emergency clinic offers, and information about each test.
+St. Michael’s Elite Hospital offers an array of emergent lab testing for our patients.
+Below is by no means an exhaustive list of tests our hospital emergency clinic offers, along with information about each test.
 Most of our lab tests results are known within 15 minutes.

 St. Michael’s Elite Hospital offers: